Observation of Shapiro steps in an ultracold atomic Josephson junction: Discussion and Outlook

 \section{Discussion and Outlook}

 We have experimentally demonstrated the emergence of Shapiro steps in an ultracold quantum gas by emulating the external microwave field and an alternating particle current across the barrier with a periodic modulation of the barrier position.
-Exploiting the know-how of the cold atoms field, we could monitor the coherent dynamics of the system with unprecedented accuracy.
-This way, our work opens up new directions both in basic and applied physical science.
-On the fundamental side, different dimensions, geometries, and particle statistics are direct extensions, as well as superfluid mixtures, dipolar superfluids, and superfluids in optical lattices, which can give rise to new physical processes, e.g. by generating other types of solitons, such as bright solitons, or vortices, or defects related to an underlying lattice or competing orders.
+Using cold atom techniques, we could monitor the coherent dynamics of the system with unprecedented accuracy.

+Extensions of the current work include, different dimensions, geometries, and particle statistics, as well as superfluid mixtures, dipolar superfluids, and superfluids in optical lattices.
+These can generate other types of solitons, such as bright solitons, or vortices, or defects related to an underlying lattice or competing orders.
 Indeed, Eq.\,\ref{eq:deltamu} provides the possibility to measure the equation of state of strongly correlated many-body systems.
-In the context of superconducting Josephson junctions, our work motivates to expand the understanding of the microscopic dynamics of the Shapiro effect as well, including the role of superconducting quasi-particles, solitons and vortices.
+In the context of superconducting Josephson junctions, our work motivates expanding the understanding of the microscopic dynamics of the Shapiro effect, including the role of collective excitations such as solitons and vortices in regimes where the quasi-particle density is low.
+Furthermore, our results demonstrate the potential of atomic superfluids to act as quantum simulators for superconducting circuits.

-On the application side, we remark that our system transfers the voltage standard to the field of ultracold quantum gases.
 Towards the development of atomtronic technology, Shapiro steps can be used to fine tune quantum transport, as they combine both superfluid and resistive transport.
 Stacks of Shapiro steps can be used to create even larger differences in chemical potential over a whole system, or as a source for predetermined chemical potential differences.
-We note that Shapiro steps have also been observed recently in an experiment with strongly correlated ultracold fermions in the unitary regime \cite{DelPace2024}.